Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 With a generally cool and temperate climate, the summer has a good amount of rainfall with precipitation of about 1,072 mm (42.2 inches) per year.
 Most of the precipitation is in September.

-Most people will travel from Ho Chi Minh to Mui Ne through 3 options:
+Most people will travel from Ho Chi Minh to Mui Ne through these options:

 1) Take a passenger bus from Ho Chi Minh to Mui Ne